 Christians cannot practice sin, as in, do repeatedly to get better at.
 We cannot get better at sinning by doing more of it, it’s not our practice.
 From salvation, sinning is no longer natural to us.
 To unbelievers?
 Yes, they love sin, naturally.
 But we have literally died to the power of sin–hamartia, not the verbs of sinning–and made alive in Christ.
 We’ve been taken out of hamartia and placed into the Spirit of Jesus, which is spiritual baptism (see Romans 6:3,11, 8:9, Galatians 3:27).

 When salvation happens for a person who struggles with the sin of homosexuality–or anyone–they receive a brand new, perfectly cleansed forever, spirit.
 Did they get a new brain?
-No. A new soul?
-No. They will still have old flesh patterns to overcome by way of the new Spirit within them combined with their new spirit.
+No. They will still have old thought patterns to overcome by way of the new Spirit within them combined with their new spirit.
 Their thoughts will be renewed to new truths day by day, moment by moment, from God, “You are my child.
 You were not recreated to act on gay tendencies.
 You’ve died to this sin.
 You are holy.”

 It’s not about equality, it’s about new life within.

 “Yeah, but Matt, if they still act on those gay tendencies, they are sinning.”

 Sure, you are right.
 But they are not sinful, just like you are not sinful when you act on sin in non-homosexual ways.
 You were washed.
 You were justified.
 You were raised and seated with Christ in heavenly realms–and so were they.